Read This First

 Prompt 1: Give a short introduction to the concept of deductive reasoning.
 Include examples.

-The section turns on From General to Specific.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep From General to Specific in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are From General to Specific, Deductive Reasoning: From General to Specific, and Common Terms in Deductive Reasoning.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through From General to Specific, Deductive Reasoning: From General to Specific, and Common Terms in Deductive Reasoning.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Premise 1